People standing and smiling at the camera while holding award

 Following the success of the pilot, this model has been rolled out in our other support services.
 It has had a huge part to play in our work to help people gain the confidence and skills to live a better, more independent life.

-Jude Cross, Head of our Homelessness & Transitional Service, said: “Trauma-informed support enables us to improve the lives of our customers, boost our support workers’ morale, and help the Local Authorities and partners that commission us to deliver their priorities.
-I’m really excited to see how it keeps improving life for all our Care and Support customers and am thankful to Essex County Council for their initial funding and support.”
+Jude Cross, Head of our Homelessness & Transitional Service, said: “Trauma-informed support enables us to improve the lives of our residents, boost our support workers’ morale, and help the local authorities and partners that commission us to deliver their priorities.
+I’m really excited to see how it keeps improving life for all our Care and Support residents and am thankful to Essex County Council for their initial funding and support.”

 Jess, one of our customers who took part in the pilot, said: “I have always felt safe and secure [here], which is something I never had as a young child.
 If I’ve learnt anything, it’s: deal with your past, be patient in the now and look forward to the future… and I can trust people again.”